-The macroeconomic environment is the major driver of risk to SEB's results of operations and financial condition.
+The macroeconomic environment is one of the major drivers of risk to SEB's results of operations and financial condition.
 Adverse conditions in the general economy and financial markets affect SEB in a number of ways, including, among others, a decrease in the demand for certain loans and other products and services offered by SEB, increased cost of funding, a decrease in net interest income, net interest margin and net fee and commission income, a deterioration in credit quality, an increase in loan provisioning levels, a decrease in prices of real property and financial assets held as collateral for loans, volatile fair values for many of SEB's financial instruments and higher goodwill impairment charges, all of which have in the past resulted in lower profitability and may have the same effect in future periods.

-With a significant part of its operating profit arising from its Large Corporates & Financial Institutions division, SEB's results of operations are particularly exposed to the risk of weak economic and financial activity, volatility in interest rates and currency markets and a downturn in the financial markets in general.
+With a significant part of its operating profit arising from its Corporate & Investment Banking (formerly Large Corporates & Financial Institutions) division, SEB's results of operations are particularly exposed to the risk of weak economic and financial activity, volatility in interest rates and currency markets and a downturn in the financial markets in general.

+In the first half of 2025, financial markets have been impacted by the announcement of U.S. tariffs, and the potential remains for further volatility or recession in the markets in which SEB's clients operate or globally.
+In 2024, central banks globally started to cut interest rates while economic growth remained muted.
 In 2023, macroeconomic conditions were impacted by rising interest rates and monetary policy tightening by the central banks aimed at bringing inflation down.
 In the first quarter of 2023, the banking sector in the United States and globally came under pressure following the bank failures of certain regional banks in the United States and the takeover of Credit Suisse Group AG by UBS Group AG in a government-brokered transaction, which were strongly influenced by macroeconomic conditions, including rising interest rates and monetary policy tightening.
-While the rising interest rate environment has stabilised, economic growth has slowed and the potential remains for further volatility or recession in the markets in which SEB's clients operate or globally, thereby exacerbating already negative trends in the near-term economic and financial outlook.

 The Russian Federation's invasion of Ukraine on 24th February, 2022 and the subsequent implementation of extensive sanctions, including those by the US, UK and the EU on Russia and Russia's counter-measures, exacerbated energy supply shortages, resulting in further increases in energy and non-energy commodity prices as well as global inflationary and interest rate pressures, which caused leading central banks around the world to initiate earlier and more rapid tightening of their monetary policies than previously anticipated.
-In addition, in October 2023, Hamas carried out attacks in Israel, resulting in a broader conflict between Israel and Hamas that has led to further regional conflicts such as attacks on cargo vessels in the Red Sea, resulting in a significant disruption in global shipping routes, and the heightened risk of a broader conflict in the Middle East.
-The heightened uncertainty and general declining economic outlook (including regional recessions) is having and is expected to continue to have adverse effects on global markets as well as on SEB and SEB's customers.

-The Russia-Ukraine war and the Israel-Hamas conflict, if escalated further, could result in further substantial geopolitical instability (including as a result of the ongoing tensions between China and Taiwan and between China and the U.S.), trade restrictions, supply chain disruptions, increases in energy prices and global inflationary pressure, which could in turn have further adverse impacts on the regional and global economic environment.
+In addition, in October 2023, Hamas carried out attacks in Israel, resulting in a broader conflict between Israel and Hamas that led to further regional conflicts such as attacks on cargo vessels in the Red Sea, resulting in a significant disruption in global shipping routes, and the heightened risk of a broader conflict in the Middle East.
+The Russia-Ukraine war and the Israel-Hamas conflict and the tensions in the wider Middle East, if escalated further, could result in further substantial geopolitical instability (including as a result of the ongoing tensions between China and Taiwan and between China and the U.S.), trade restrictions, supply chain disruptions, increases in energy prices and global inflationary pressure, which could in turn have further adverse impacts on the regional and global economic environment.